satishagrawal/satishagrawal.github.io/_posts/2019-11-03-SparkAggregations.md

 	* origin_airport_latitude
 		* Then, print the schema

-### Rather than providing all of the schema printouts here, they can all be found in the [notebook](https://github.com/xanderhieken/SparkAggregations/blob/master/Spark%20Aggregations.ipynb) located in the GitHub repository for this project.
+### Rather than providing all of the schema printouts here, they can all be found in the [notebook](https://github.com/Satishhieken/SparkAggregations/blob/master/Spark%20Aggregations.ipynb) located in the GitHub repository for this project.

 ## Author
-**Xander Hieken**
+**Satish Hieken**